WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## URL

 Initialism for Uniform Resource Locator.
 Use uppercase.
+Plural is *URLs*.

+Write *a URL* instead of *an URL*, as the most common pronunciation starts with a consonant sound.
+For more information, see [Articles](articles.md).

 For more information about spelling out abbreviations, see [Abbreviations]().
+For more information about styling and formatting URLs, see the [Linking section]().

 ## US